 Path Models

-To assess the direct and indirect effects of religiosity on social policy preferences, we conducted a series of linear regression models to evaluate the effects of gender, values, culture and religiosity on the social policy preference index.
-All 4,964 YARG students were included in the first analyses.
-In these analyses we accounted for all three measures of religiosity: religious belonging (yes/no), religious practice and self-reported religiosity scale (0-10).
-We ran a second parallel analysis for the same sample accounting for all of the above and replacing CONS values with LIB values.
-As hypothesized, in both analyses, all of the variables we tested predicted a portion of the variance in social policy attitudes (see Table 2).
-The full models of social policy preferences as the dependent variable are quite robust, explaining 46% of the variance (R2=0.464).
+To assess the direct and indirect effects of religiosity on social policy preferences, we conducted a series of linear regression models to evaluate the effects of gender, values, culture, and religiosity on the social policy preference index.
+All 4,964 YARG students were included in the initial analyses with respect to CONS values, which assessed all three measures of religiosity: religious belonging (yes/no), religious practice, and a self-reported religiosity scale (0–10).
+We ran a second parallel analysis for the same sample assessing all of the above, replacing CONS values with LIB values.
+As hypothesized, in both analyses, all of the variables tested predicted a portion of the variance in social policy attitudes (see Table 2).
+The full models of social policy preferences as the dependent variable were quite robust, explaining 46% of the variance (R2=0.464).

-Testing individualistic and collectivist samples for goodness of fit to general model
+Testing individualistic and collectivist samples for the quality of correspondence to the general model

-Next, we added culture to the models: In the first step, religiosity (three different measures) was the dependent variable while gender and culture (the country individualism/ collectivism scale) were the independent variables.
-In the second step, LIB values and CONS values, in two separate models, one for each, were the dependent variable, while religiosity (three different measures), gender and country scale were the independent ones.
-In the third step, the Social Policy Preferences Index was the dependent variable while all the others were tested as independent variables.
-Thus, two path models are presented: one with liberal values and one with conservation values.
+The next step involved adding the element of culture to the models.
+In the first step, religiosity, with its three different levels, was the dependent variable, while culture (the country’s individualism/ collectivism scale) and gender were the independent variables.
+In the second step, the dependent variable had two models, one with LIB values and the other with CONS values, while the independent variables were the three different levels of religiosity, the culture scale, and gender.
+In the third step, the Social Policy Preferences Index was the dependent variable, while all the other factors were tested as independent variables.
+Two path models are presented, one with liberal values and one with conservative values.

 We found highly significant direct effects of both religiosity and culture on social policy preferences.
-Religiosity and culture also affect social policy preferences indirectly through their effects on values.
-The direction flips between the two models: Higher religiosity positively correlates with higher CONS values and lower (negative coefficient) support of LIB values.
+Religiosity and culture also affected social policy preferences indirectly through their effects on values.
+The direction reversed between the two models.
+Higher religiosity positively correlated with higher support of CONS values and lower, negative coefficient support of LIB values.

-The direct effects of the country/culture on preference for liberal social policies, measured as individualism vs. collectivism, are stronger than the direct effects of religiosity.
-For example, the coefficient of the direct effect of religious self-identification is -0.255 while the coefficient of the direct effect of the country’s individualism/collectivism scale is -0.282 (Figure 4).
-Similarly in Figure 5, the direct effect of religious self-identification is -0.230 and of the country’s scale -0.293.
-In both models the effects are highly significant (p<0.001).
+The direct effects of the country/culture, measured as individualism vs. collectivism, on preferences for liberal social policies were stronger than the direct effects of religiosity.
+For example, the coefficient of the direct effect of religious self-identification was -0.255 while the coefficient of the direct effect of the country’s individualism/collectivism scale was -0.282 (Figure 4).
+Similarly, Figure 5 shows that the direct effect of religious self-identification was -0.230 and of the country’s scale -0.293.
+In both models, the effects were highly significant (p<0.001).

-In these analyses, the total effect of religiosity (adding the direct and indirect effects) is stronger than that of the other explanatory variables, which explains the domination its domination, measured by the R2 change (see p.
+In these analyses, the total effect of religiosity, combining the direct and indirect effects, was greater than that of the other explanatory variables, which explains its dominance, measured by the R2 change (see p.
 15).
-Religiosity is expressed most powerfully when it is measured as a personal identity construct, followed by religious practice, and least strongly, in terms of dichotomous religious belonging.
+Religiosity was expressed most powerfully when it was measured as a personal identity construct.
+Religious practice followed religiosity in importance, and reported dichotomous religious belonging had the weakest impact.

-When considering religious self-identity and religious practice, we see the same patterns emerge for both CONS and LIB values: Religiosity affects social policy preferences directly.
-It also affects social policy preferences indirectly, via each of the value sets CONS and LIB.
-However, there are differences between the two ways of measuring religiosity: Self-reported religiosity has a stronger indirect effect than does religious practice, once again validated by the differences of the R2 change: 0.273 for self-identification verus 0.024 for religious practice (See Table 2).
+The same patterns emerged for both CONS and LIB values with respect to religious self-identity and religious practice.
+Religiosity affected social policy preferences directly and indirectly, via each of the CONS and LIB value sets.
+However, there were differences between the two ways of measuring religiosity.
+Self-reported religiosity had a stronger indirect effect than did religious practice, once again validated by the differences of the R2 change: 0.273 for self-identification verus 0.024 for religious practice (See Table 2).